rikesedach/Ethereum-ENS-Demo/README.md

-# A brief introduction to EMS (Ethereum Name Services)
+# A brief introduction to ENS (Ethereum Name Services)

 An Internet without Domain Name Service (DNS) is hardly imaginable.
 Addressing resources directly on the basis of their IP address would be a difficult and an error-prone undertaking.
 How nice it is that there is a Domain Name Service (DNS) that makes the mapping between machine-readable IP addresses and easily understandable memorable names for humans.
 With the help of DNS, we can easily locate resources on the Internet, even if their IP addresses have changed in background.